 - Support Coordinator will provide you with a freedom of choice list to select new service provider in the community upon request by you or designated representative.

-- Support Coordinator will hand deliver or mail a copy of the 90-L form to be completed by your primary physician once a year.
+- Support Coordinator will hand deliver or mail a copy of the 90-L form to be completed by your primary physician, nurse practitioner or physician assistant once a year.

 - Support Coordinator should help you with developing a plan for emergencies.